 Passive solar building design is sustainable building design that takes advantage of the climate to maintain a confortable temperature in the home.
 Windows, walls and floors are made to collect, store and distribute solar energy in the form of heat in winter and disperse solar heat in summer.
 Passive design reduces the need for you to use heating or cooling devices such as air-conditioners, gas heaters or other forms of electrical devices to control the temperature.

 The Canberra climate has four distinct seasons – summers can be hot and winters are very cold.
 The high variation in temperature from day to night can, in a well-designed house, be used to benefit the overall comfort conditions within the home.

-A well designed passive solar home can deliver comfortable conditions all year round with minimal auxiliary heating or cooling.
+A well designed passive solar custom home can deliver comfortable conditions all year round with minimal auxiliary heating or cooling.
 Approximately 40% of the average household energy is used to heat and cool to achieve thermal comfort.
 In a well-designed house this rate could be cut to almost zero.

 Where possible, the long axis of the house should face as close as possible to north.
 This will increase the energy efficiency of your home, making it more comfortable to live in and cheaper to run.
 The living areas should be located on the northern side of the house.